fireheart17/OrderBook/README.md

    - **Cancel Order**: Cancels an existing order in the order book.
    - **Process Orders**: Processes trades by matching buy and sell orders.

+### Definitions of Order Types

+1. **Limit Order**: An order to buy or sell a stock at a specified price or better.
+It ensures that the order will only be executed at the limit price or a more favorable price.

+2. **Fill and Kill Order (FAK)**: Also known as Immediate or Cancel (IOC), this order attempts to fill as much of the order as possible immediately.
+Any portion of the order that cannot be filled immediately is canceled.

+3. **Market Order**: An order to buy or sell a stock immediately at the best available current price.
+It prioritizes speed of execution over price.

+4. **Fill or Kill Order (FOK)**: An order that must be executed immediately and completely at the specified price.
+If the entire order cannot be filled at once, it is canceled.

 ### How to Use

 1. **Adding an Order**: